Export Any LinkedIn Search to Google Sheets

 Q: Does this require LinkedIn Sales Navigator?
 A: No, it works with a free LinkedIn account.
 Sales Navigator gives more search filters but is not required.

 Q: Why do I need to copy a fetch() from DevTools?
 A: The workflow uses your authenticated LinkedIn session to make API requests.
-The fetch() contains your session cookies and CSRF token.
+The fetch() contains your session cookies, CSRF token, and the SDUI request body that LinkedIn uses for search.

 Q: What if I get errors after a while?
 A: Your LinkedIn session may have expired.
 Log back in and copy a fresh fetch() request.